Pension Bonus Scheme

 • Service Pension

 The scheme does not prevent you from claiming an income support payment.
 You can claim at any time after registering.
-The amount of time you continue to work for will generally increase the amount of bonus you receive.
-There is a minimum amount of hours and period of time related to getting the bonus.
+The longer you work and defer claiming an income support payment, the higher your bonus may be (noting there is a bonus maximum).

 Back to top

 The scheme closed to new registrations on 1 July 2014.
-You can still get a Pension Bonus if you:
+You can still get a Pension Bonus if you meet all of the following:

 • registered for the scheme before 1 July 2014

-• are eligible for the Service Pension, Age Pension or Income Support Supplement (ISS) but have not claimed it
+• are eligible for Service Pension, Social Security Age Pension or Income Support Supplement (ISS) but have not claimed it

-• kept working for at least 12 months from the date you registered for the scheme; and
+• kept working for at least 12 months from the date you registered for the scheme

 • did paid work for at least 960 hours in the first year, and in any other year that will count towards your Pension Bonus

 Paid work can include self-employment.
-You need to be putting in effort to provide goods or services for financial reward.
+Paid work in this context means effort to provide goods or services for financial reward.
 It doesn’t include managing your financial investments or domestic work in your own home.

 If you did not register for the Pension Bonus Scheme before 1 July 2014, you may be eligible for the Work Bonus instead.